joppuyo/nice-nginx-error-page/README.md

 # Nice Nginx Error Page

-This is a nicer error page for Nginx.
+What if your application could look nice even when it's crashing?
+This is a custom error page for Nginx.

 ## Installation